Skip to contents

 imply

-• If TRUE: evaluate on the full DAG and allow DAG-implied controls in the minimal/canonical sets.
-The roles table shows all DAG nodes, and the printout notes any variables added beyond your RHS.
-Essentially, it fits the formula to the DAG.
+• If TRUE: evaluate on the full DAG and allow DAG-implied controls in the minimal/canonical sets; the roles table includes all DAG nodes.

 eval_all

-Logical; default FALSE.
-When TRUE, keep all original RHS terms that are not in the DAG (e.g., fixed effects, interactions, splines, convenience covariates) in the minimal and canonical formulas.
-When FALSE (default), RHS terms not present as DAG nodes are dropped from those derived formulas.
+logical; default FALSE.
+When TRUE, retain original RHS terms that are not DAG nodes (e.g., fixed effects, interactions, splines) in derived minimal/canonical formulas.
+When FALSE, non-DAG RHS terms are dropped from derived formulas.

 exclude

-Optional character vector to remove neutral controls from the canonical set.
+character vector or list; remove neutral controls from the canonical set.
 Recognized values are "nct" (drop neutral-on-treatment controls) and "nco" (drop neutral-on-outcome controls).
-You can supply one or both, e.g. exclude = c("nco", "nct"); each requested variant is fitted and shown as a separate "Canon. (-...)" column in the console/model exports.
+Users can supply one or both, e.g. exclude = c("nco", "nct"); each requested variant is fitted and shown as a separate "Canon. (-...)" column in the console/model exports.

 omit_intercept